eclipse-pass/pass-documentation/developer-documentation/release/README.md

 # PASS Release

 This release section outlines the overall process and steps to perform the community release of PASS.
 It provides in-depth details of each step and the procedures to perform the release manually.
-There are workflows available that [automate the release process](release-steps-with-automations.md), which can release all projects at once or release them individually.
+There are workflows available that [automate the release process](release-steps-with-automations.md), enabling the release of all projects at once or individually.

 ## Summary

 A PASS release produces a set of Java artifacts, and Docker images.
 Java artifacts are pushed to Sonatype Nexus and Maven Central repositories.
-Docker images are pushed to GitHub Container Registry.
+Docker images are pushed to [GitHub Container Registry (GHCR)](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).
 The PASS Docker environment is updated with references to the released images.
 Source code is tagged and release notes made available.

 Each release of PASS has its own version which is used by every component.
 PASS uses `MAJOR.MINOR.PATCH` [semantic versioning](https://semver.org/) approach.
 The version should be chosen based on those guidelines.